 You can also steam or stir fry leftover rice over the stove.
 Just make sure it's piping hot!

-- Use a fine-mesh strainer to rinse the rice before cooking
+2. Use a fine-mesh strainer to rinse rice well before cooking.

-- Use a wet measuring cup to measure the water evenly
+3. Use a wet measuring cup to measure the cups of water evenly, and use 1 cup of water to 1 cup of rice.

-- Add a little olive oil or vegetable oil when cooking
+4. Add a little olive oil or vegetable oil when cooking to prevent rice from sticking.

 Instant Pot Jasmine Rice